 benefits information page for more information.

-Candidates or employees with previous service with the Government of Saskatchewan or another eligible employer may have their previous service credited toward their vacation leave entitlements, when they are hired into in-scope or out-of-scope position.
+Candidates or employees with previous service with the Government of Saskatchewan or another eligible employer may have their previous service credited toward their vacation leave entitlements, when they are hired into an in-scope or out-of-scope position.

 To do so, the onus is on the candidate or employee to complete the Vacation and Long Service Verification Form.

 During salary and benefits negotiations prior to a job offer for an out-of-scope position, if a preferred candidate makes known that they receive more paid time off (in the form of vacation leave and/or other scheduled days offs) than the government will provide on commencement, the hiring manager may be able to enter into a discussion regarding "what it will take to attract the candidate".
 This is within the context of initial appointment to executive government.